 The Indiana Department of Revenue (DOR) provides the food and beverage tax rates for each county or municipality in the table below.
 You may also contact your county auditor’s office to learn if your county has this tax.

-For more information on the food and beverage tax, you may call our business tax information line at 317-232-2240.
+For more information on the food and beverage tax, email your inquiry to email@example.com or call our business tax information line at 317-232-3425, option 5.

 File and pay Food and Beverage taxes via INTIME.

 If you previously registered for withholding, sales, FAB, CIT, or other trust taxes, you must still file a $0 returns even if there is no tax revenue or activity for that period.
 Late filed returns are subject to a penalty of up to 20%, and a minimum penalty of $5.

 Alison and Jaime run a winery in Fort Wayne.
 The winery has a small café that allows customers to pair wines with appetizer-style foods.
 The winery employs 10 people to assist with the café and processing the grapes.
 Alison and Jaime will need to register their business for food and beverage tax, withholding tax and sales tax.
 Selling bottles of wine and food requires the company to register for sales tax; being in Allen County requires the company to collect a one percent food and beverage tax; and having employees requires the company to withhold taxes for employees' wages.
 The business will register with DOR to set up the proper tax accounts.
 And because they'll be selling alcohol, they will need to get a license from the Alcohol and Tobacco Commission.